Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan

-First, I conduct my cross-sectional analysis using the IV estimation strategy to assess each pathway.
-I then compare the magnitudes for different years to discuss the potential mechanism behind the growth of the estimated magnitude of the coal mines on the local population.\footnote{Note again that although several coal mines were newly opened by 1935, most coal mines already existed in 1930.
-Thus, the cross-sectional results from the different years can be comparable in the sense that the sample composition is similar over time.} Table~\ref{tab:r_mech} presents the results.
-All the regressions include the fixed effects as well as the control variables.
+The natural growth channel is testable using the birth and death statistics comprehensively measured in the vital statistics.
+If the population grows naturally from family planning, municipalities with mines should have had higher marriage and fertility rates.
+If the substitution effect were dominant, fertility rates in the mining area would be lower than those in the surrounding agrarian area (Section~\ref{sec:sec_cf}).
+Table~\ref{tab:r_mech_fertility} presents the results for the crude marriage and fertility rates from the same estimation strategy used in Table~\ref{tab:r_pop}.
+Columns 1-3 and 4-6 show the results for the 1930 and 1935 samples, respectively.\footnote{The magnitudes for different years are compared to discuss the potential mechanism behind the growth of the estimated magnitude of the coal mines on the local population.
+Note again that although several coal mines were opened by 1935, most already existed in 1930.
+Thus, the cross-sectional results from the different years are comparable because the sample composition is similar over time.} All the regressions include the fixed effects as well as the control variables.